wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 	- For now we define that each file individually starts counting the time from year "1".
 	- For that we define the time unit first as "months since 1-1-15" and then convert the time values to "days since 1-1-15" because LPJ-GUESS cannot handle the "months since" format.
 - Crop to the region specified in `options.make` (optional).
+- Create attribute `missing_value`, which is deprecated, but recognized by LPJ-GUESS.
+It has the same value as `_FillValue`.
+Compare the [NCO reference](http://nco.sourceforge.net/nco.html#Missing-Values).

 Usage
 -----